 Mothers don’t have the energy to visit someone with lots of problems or someone who is living in a dirty and untidy home and maybe the parents were smoking indoors.
 The other mothers don’t want to mention anything about it so they just come once and the group dissolves.
 I found it very difficult when these situations popped up as I heard about the problems from both sides.

 Often we had special groups or therapy to families with social problems.
-In that way, we just offered something else than the normal “Mothers’ Groups”.
+In that way, we just offered something else than the average “Mothers’ Groups”.
 These groups were not always totally optional for the invited families to attend to.

 Yesterday I had the big joy of meeting one of “my mothers” at a Half Marathon race.
-We had both finished and suddenly we saw each other.
+We had both finished, and suddenly we saw each other.
 She said :

 You were my Health Visitor!
 I remember your smile and your voice!

 I remembered her too and her prematurely born twins, what months and year they were born.
-In the fall of 1999, I had at least five premature babies and a group was made.
+In the fall of 1999, I had at least five premature babies, and a group was made.
 The mothers stuck together and I met with them as often as I could and during the time.
 I made video films of the babies for them to have later.